openconfig/featureprofiles/feature/bgp/policybase/otg_tests/default_policies_test/README.md

 Following expectation for default-policies at the peer-group and neighbor levels
 *   Default import and export policies are expected to be functional for both IBGP and EBGP peers when policy definition in the policy chain is not satisfied.
 *   For IBGP and EBGP peers, when no policy is attached, actions defined in the default-policy (when one exists) should apply.
-*   For IBGP peers when no policy is attached and a default-polciy doesnot exist, default should be import and export all BGP routes.
+*   For IBGP peers when no policy is attached including the default-policy, default should be import and export all BGP routes.
-*   For EBGP peers when no policy is attached and a default-polciy doesnot exist, default should be to disallow import and export of all BGP routes.
+*   For EBGP peers when no policy is attached includign the default-policy, default should be to disallow import and export of all BGP routes.
-*   In all the above cases, BGP default-policy is applicable only to BGP learnt routes or the routes that are redistributed in to BGP.
-Routes from other protocols should be governed by their respective policies and should not either be exported or imported based on the actions of the BGP default-policy.
+*   In all the above cases, BGP default-policy is applicable only to the BGP learnt routes or the routes that are redistributed in to BGP from other protocols.
+Import/Export of routes from other protocols should be governed by their respective policies and should not either be exported or imported based on the actions of the BGP default-policy.

 ## Topology
 ```mermaid